oracle/bots-node-sdk/CUSTOM_COMPONENT.md

     supportedActions: ['weekday', 'weekend']
   },

+  /**
+   * invoke method gets called when the custom component state is executed in the dialog flow
+   * @param {CustomComponentContext} context
+   */
   invoke: async (context) => {
     // Retrieve the value of the 'human' component property. const { human } = context.properties();